Adaptive loose optimization for robust question answering: Experiments

 \subsubsection{Datasets}

 Without loss of generality, following \cite{niu2021introspective}, we also select the SQuAD variant \cite{ko2020look}, a machine reading comprehension dataset for extractive QA, to verify the effectiveness of adaptive loose optimization in in- and out-of-distribution scenarios.
 This variant divides the original training split SQuAD\SPSB{total}{train} into several different subsets, which is also applicable to SQuAD\SPSB{total}{dev}. \begin{itemize} \item In-distribution: training and testing on the same-distribution split.
 For example, training on the subset SQuAD\SPSB{k=1}{train} where all answers are in the first sentence and testing on SQuAD\SPSB{k=1}{dev}. \item Out-of-distribution: biased training and testing.
-For instance, training on the subset SQuAD\SPSB{k=3}{train} where all answers are in the third sentence and testing on SQuAD\SPSB{k=1}{dev}. \emph{Therefore, experimental results on this dataset can evaluate whether methods suffer from position bias.} The detailed statistics and settings of the SQuAD variant are shown in Table \ref{tab:squad}.
-We can see that this variant of SQuAD contains four in-distribution settings and eight out-of-distribution settings.
-However, this variant lacks test splits, which motivates us to create new datasets with training, validation, and test splits in the future to evaluate methods more precisely. \end{itemize}
+For instance, training on the subset SQuAD\SPSB{k=3}{train} where all answers are in the third sentence and testing on SQuAD\SPSB{k=1}{dev}. \emph{Therefore, experimental results on this dataset can evaluate whether methods suffer from position bias.} The detailed statistics and settings of the SQuAD variant are shown in the supplementary material. \end{itemize}